 He had only left the water a short time

 when, to the horror of those present, Col.

 Blacker was seen to collapse.
 A message was at

-Port by motor am bulance and later in the day,
+The body was afterwards removed to Bridport by motor ambulance and later in the day,

 covering a period of about five years, Col.

-^aye, W alditch, where he was also held in high ^teem and respect.
+cause.
+Previously he had resided at Shute Haye, Walditch, where he was also held in high esteem and respect.

 At Chideock Parish Church on Sunday

 morning the Vicar (Rev. C. F .
 Urquhart) prefaced his sermon with a reference to Colonel

 Blacker’s career and his life in the parish, and